AmitGujar/Bink-Chrome-Extension/CONTRIBUTING.md

 6. Make sure that the extension is enabled.
 7. Open a new tab in Chrome and you should see a splash screen with motivational quotes.
 8. Microsoft Edge disables all-new tab extensions by default so, make sure to enable it manually from the extensions section.

-## Issue tags
-* "Bug": Something that should work is broken
-* "Enhancement": AKA feature request - adds new functionality
-* "Hacktoberfest": Part of hacktoberfest program
-* "Task": Something that needs to be done that doesn't really fix anything or add major functionality.
-Tests, engineering, documentation, etc.

 ## Pull Request Process